qualified/mag-lev/README.md

 # MagLev

-Lift your Rails app with additional conventions that will turbo charge your development.
+Lift your Rails app with additional conventions and utilities that will turbo charge your development.
 These include:

 - **Listeners**: Leverage listeners to cleanly manage cross-cutting concerns.
 - **Service Objects**: Leverage service objects to wrap complicated functionality and easily execute that logic within a backend queue.
-- **Serializers**: JBuilder is slow, use our serializers to write clean and maintainable JSON serialization logic.
+- **Serializers**: JBuilder is slow, use our serializers instead to write clean and maintainable JSON serialization logic.
 - **Current User**: Manage which user is currently acting on the data
 - **Sidekiq Extensions**: Sidekiq is integrated into all conventions with a number of productivity improvements, including:
     - Ability to track the current user across backend tasks